99TravelSafe.com

 4 – Vaccinations for Travel

-CONTACT a travel medicine clinic 6 weeks before departure to determine your need for immunizations and preventive medication as well as measures to avoid disease.
+CONTACT a travel medicine clinic 6 weeks before departure to determine your need for immunisations and preventive medication as well as measures to avoid disease

 You may be more at risk of some diseases, for example, if you are: